lg/lg.io/_posts/2015-01-11-the-ubiquiti-edgerouter-configuring-this-extremely-lowcost-enterprisegrade-router-for-home-use.md

       upnp2 {
         listen-on eth1
         wan eth0
+        nat-pmp enable
+        secure-mode enable
       }
     }

 We're using the `upnp2` to do this.
 It's the more up to date UPnP server in comparison to the legacy `upnp` that was available on the Vayatta system. `upnp2` is more compatible with the latest applications too.
+Ubiquiti also included the ability to configure NAT-PMP, Apple's way of doing UPnP (for things like Back To My Mac). `secure-mode` here just ensures that a computer cannot open a port for another.

 ### Dynamic DNS Updates

 It's always useful to update a dynamic dns provider like DynDNS whenever your public IP changes.
 I personally own [lg.io](http://lg.io) and I want it to be updated.
-Unfortunately my hosting provider [iwantmyname](https://iwantmyname.com/) is not supported by the [built in dynamic-dns service](https://community.ubnt.com/t5/EdgeMAX-CLI-Basics-Knowledge/EdgeMAX-Dynamic-DNS-commands/ta-p/473905).

-Therefore, I created a task that runs nightly to update the dns on my domain.

-    task-scheduler {
-      task iwantmyname_update {
-          executable {
-            path /config/user-data/iwantmyname_update.sh
-          }
-          interval 1d
-      }
-    }

-Reminder that everything in the `/config` directory is saved across firmware upgrades, etc. So it's safe to put scripts and such in there.
-In this case the `/config/user-data/iwantmyname_update.sh` contains the following as per [iwantmyname's API](http://blog.iwantmyname.com/2012/03/ddns-dynamic-dns-service-on-your-own-domain.html):

-    #!/bin/sh

-    # This is run by task-scheduler

-    /usr/bin/curl -u "trivex@gmail.com:MYAWESOMEPASSWORD" "https://iwantmyname.com/basicauth/ddns?hostname=xxx.lg.io"

-**Note**: Firmware version 1.7 now introduces much more configuration for custom dynamic dns.
-This way you don't need to do it manually using the task scheduler.

-**Update Jan 17, 2015**: I've upgraded the router to the 1.7 alpha and have configured the router to do this in a much nicer way.
-Below is an example using the new `custom-` syntax:
+The router actually has some convenient dynamic dns abilities depending on your provider.
+Below is an example using the `custom-` syntax for a No-IP entry and my iwantmyname updater too:

     dynamic {
       interface eth0 {